-They devour crops and cattle feed, and they nab other birds’ nesting sites.
+They devour crops and cattle feed and nab other birds’ nesting sites.
 Still, starlings can actually show us how we can adjust our relationship to the natural world, says writer Lyanda Lynn Haupt.

-Starlings are among the most despised birds in all of North America, and with good reason (TEDxRainier Talk: Encounter the everyday wilderness).
+Starlings are among the most despised birds in all of North America, and with good reason.
 They are a ubiquitous, nonnative, invasive species.
 There are so many that no one can count them — estimates run to about 200 million.
 Ecologically their presence lies on a scale between highly unfortunate and utterly disastrous.
 In The Birdist’s Rules of Birding, a National Audubon Society blog by environmental journalist Nicholas Lund, one of the primary rules is “It’s Okay to Hate Starlings.”

 Some blame Shakespeare for their presence on the American continent.
 In the 1800s, “acclimatization societies” began to form in the US.
 It was a vulnerable time for immigrants, who were homesick and hungry for the arts, literature, flowers and birds of their homelands.
 One aim of the societies was to introduce European species that would be “interesting and useful” and offer aesthetic and sentimental inspiration.